Pushpanjay/video_transcoding_time_prediction/Original_dataset/README.txt

+### File "youtube_videos.tsv" size is greater than 100 mb and hence cannot be commited to github

 The presented dataset is composed of two tsv files named "youtube_videos.tsv" and "transcoding_mesurment.tsv".
 The first contains 10 columns of fundamental